dVelopment/rksv-encryption/README.md

 This tool is meant be used in systems that implement the Austrian "Registrierkassensicherheitsverordnung" (yes, that's one word ...).

+This package has been developed on request by [Pocketbill](https://www.pocketbill.at/).

 ## API

 ### `createAesKey`